|Short Description:||Government Accountability|

 |ASCED code :||090999 - Law not elsewhere classified|

 |Version produced :||7 June 2020|

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-Government Accountability covers the evolution of key principles and frameworks in Australian administrative law, the problematic `public/private divide', and the structure and operation of the emerging `integrity sector' in Australia - including auditors-general, anti-corruption bodies, public sector commissioners, freedom of information commissioners and ombudsman offices.
-It is delivered intensively in four seminars over two weeks (two seminars in each of two weeks), and will involve closely supervised research assignments.
+Government Accountability is available in the Master of Laws, Juris Doctor and Bachelor of Laws (Honours) programs.
+It explores at an advanced level the evolution of key principles and frameworks in Australian administrative law, and the problematic and now fading `public/private divide'.
+It examines the drivers, structures and core operations of the bourgeoning `integrity sector' in Australia - which includes auditors-general, anti-corruption bodies, public sector commissioners, freedom of information commissioners and ombudsman offices.
+The course also focusses in on select contemporary pressure points in current law and policy, and the broader patterns and trajectories that these reflect.
+It is delivered in four extended seminars (two seminars in each of two weeks), and will involve supervised research tasks and assignments.

 |Semester 1, 2020||Online|